Who can foster?

 Do I need to have my own kids before becoming a foster carer?

 No!
 Fostering is a popular path for parents whose children have left home and they are looking for a way to help out while filling empty rooms in their home.
 However, you don’t have to have your own children in order to be accepted.
 If you have any experience working with children, either in a professional or voluntary capacity, this will be beneficial.
 But if your only experience with kids is taking care of your younger relatives or friend’s children, this is fine too.
 We offer a wide-range of training and support so you needn’t worry about feeling alone in your journey.

-Can I Become A Foster Carer if I’m in a Same-Sex Relationship?
+Can I foster if I’m in a same-sex relationship?

 Absolutely!
 You can be single, married, living together as a couple and be any sexual orientation.
 All that matters to us is that you are passionate about helping others and ready to make a real difference in a young person’s life.

 This will depend on your circumstances, but we have found employers to be very flexible in these circumstances.
 Ideally, you would foster on a full-time basis if you live alone, or one person in a couple would foster full-time.
 If you’re curious to know if you have enough time to become a foster carer, get in touch with our team today!

 Can I become a single male foster carer?